netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 .. image:: images/en/shipping_and_tracking.png
    :scale: 75 %

-If the shipment could be cancelled successfully, the tracking number and the shipping label will be deleted from the system.
+If the shipment was canceled successfully, the tracking number and the shipping label will be deleted from the system.

 Automatic shipment creation